 You may have your suspicions, but you can’t take meaningful action unless you confirm something is wrong.
 A visual inspection will reveal the truth.
 Keep an eye out for cold floors and walls, mold and mildew streaks, and pungent smells.
 Peeling wall paint, high heating costs, and increased pest activity are other unmistakable signs that the encapsulation is defective.

 Inspect the crawl space encapsulation of your Denver, CO, home for physical damage.
 Starting from the inside, check whether it’s intact or torn.
 Scratch marks could indicate pests are trying to claw their way in.
 If you notice moisture on the vapor barrier, it is likely moisture-laden air is entering the crawl space.
 Find out the source and fix it.

-Eliminate rodents and pests as they can tunnel their way through the unfinished crawl space floor and damage your encapsulation.
+Eliminate rodents and pests as much as possible, as they can tunnel their way through the unfinished crawl space floor and damage your encapsulation.
 Clear any bush or shrub that surrounds the crawl space too.

 Check for cracks on the crawl space walls and the foundation.
 These can let in air into the crawl space and bring back moisture.
 Ensure the ducts that run inside this space are leak-free as well, so outside air won’t get in.